-- NEL employs people across all functions.
-The Company strives to be an Employer of Choice.
-High quality recruitment supports the talent management practices of the Company.
+Company.
 The Company continues to foster a high performance culture by recognizing good performers and providing them with career enhancing opportunities.
 Several HR initiatives have been taken for the strategic alignment of the HR function with the business objectives.
-These initiatives encompass employee engagement, learning & development besides improved internal communication mechanism with employees. - Our registered and corporate office is located in Bengaluru.
+These initiatives encompass employee engagement, learning & development besides improved internal communication mechanism with employees.

+- Our registered and corporate office is located in Bengaluru.
 This houses employees who oversee our financial, administrative, design and planning and other reporting functions.
 We have not experienced any material strikes, work stoppages, labor disputes.
 Our work-force consists of our permanent employees, consultants and labor work force that work at projects through sub-contractors. - For the development of some of our projects, we also engage third party consultant engineers, architects, interior designers and landscape designers.
-In addition to our employees, we also engage the services of contractual workers which include tradesmen, car drivers, housekeeping personnel and other skilled, unskilled and semi-skilled workers.
+In addition to our employees, we also engage the services of contractual workers which include tradesmen, car drivers, housekeeping personnel and other skilled, unskilled and semiskilled workers.
 Our consultants, contractors and sub-contractors who work on our projects also employ a significant labor force.